simopier/QuantifyingHydrideMicrostructure/README.md

 ## Outline
 * 1. How to cite this work.
+* 2. Video - Presentation at TMS2021
-* 2. Description of the QuantifyingHydrideMicrostructure repository content.
+* 3. Description of the QuantifyingHydrideMicrostructure repository content.
-* 3. Prerequisite to use the MATLAB Code.
+* 4. Prerequisite to use the MATLAB Code.
-* 4. Description of the MATLAB code for RHF.
+* 5. Description of the MATLAB code for RHF.
-* 5. Instructions on how to use the MATLAB code for RHF.
+* 6. Instructions on how to use the MATLAB code for RHF.
-* 6. Decription of the MATLAB code for RHCP.
+* 7. Decription of the MATLAB code for RHCP.
-* 7. Instructions on how to use the MATLAB code for RHCP.
+* 8. Instructions on how to use the MATLAB code for RHCP.
-* 8. Decription of the MATLAB code for HCC.
+* 9. Decription of the MATLAB code for HCC.
-* 9. Instructions on how to use the MATLAB code for HCC.
+* 10. Instructions on how to use the MATLAB code for HCC.
-* 10. Decription of the MATLAB code for RHCF.
+* 11. Decription of the MATLAB code for RHCF.
-* 11. Instructions on how to use the MATLAB code for RHCF.
+* 12. Instructions on how to use the MATLAB code for RHCF.
-* 12. Instructions on how to use the GUI to binarize images.
+* 13. Instructions on how to use the GUI to binarize images.

 ## 1. How to cite this work.